Voter FAQs - Early Voting

 How early can I request an early ballot?

 By state law, a ballot may be requested beginning 90 days prior to an election.
-If the election includes both a Primary and a General Election, you may request both ballots at the same time beginning 90 days prior to the Primary Election.
+If the election cycle includes both a Primary and a General Election, you may request both ballots at the same time beginning 90 days prior to the Primary Election.

 Can I request an early ballot for someone else?